Home Budget Decorating 101

 1. Custom Wall Art

 Nothing adds a personal touch to a room like custom wall art.
 Rather than splurging on expensive prints or paintings, you can easily create your own art with materials you already have.
-Whether it's a hand-painted canvas, a collection of photos, or even a framed piece of fabric, DIY wall art brings warmth and individuality to your home.
+Whether it's a hand‑painted canvas, a collection of photos, or even a framed piece of picture frames, DIY wall art brings warmth and individuality to your home.

-• Tip: Use inexpensive canvas, old picture frames, or even reclaimed wood to make your art pieces.
+• Tip : Use inexpensive canvas, old picture frames, or even reclaimed wood to make your art pieces.
 A few coats of paint or fabric can completely change the vibe of your space.

 2. Upcycle Furniture